 Divorce is one of the realities of modern family life, but that doesn't mean that it's easy to handle.
-Other than a death or serious illness, news of the impending divorce of a child is probably the most devastating blow that a parent can receive, especially if there are grandchildren involved.
-If you’ve been on the receiving end of such news, you’ve probably experienced a wide range of emotions.
-These 5 emotional reactions are fairly standard for those in the situation of being a parent of a divorcing child.
+News that your child is getting a divorce can be extremely devastating to a parent, especially if there are grandchildren involved.
+If you’ve been on the receiving end of such news, you’ve probably experienced a wide range of emotions, and that's completely normal.
+These five emotional reactions are fairly common for parents whose child is getting divorced.

 Grief for Failed Dreams and Relationships